Li Gang incident: Online discussion and censorship

 blogger and professor at Peking University.
 That same day, Director Liu of Baoding Traffic Police Division and some clerks from Wangdu County proposed payments to the relatives of Chen Xiaofeng to settle the case.

-On November 4, the Central Propaganda Department banned news of an interview by Phoenix Television with Chen Xiaofeng's brother, Chen Lin, in which he was critical of the government.
+On 4 November, the Central Propaganda Department banned news of an interview by Phoenix Television with Chen Xiaofeng's brother, Chen Lin, in which he was critical of the government.

-On November 9, Internet discussion of the case had ceased due to regulations, but local students and activists such as Ai Weiwei have continued to speak out.
+On 9 November, Internet discussion of the case had ceased due to regulations.
+Local students and activists such as Ai Weiwei have continued to speak out.